Master of Science in Physician Assistant Studies (MSPA)

 MSPA 2337A.
 Family Medicine A. (4 Credit Hours)

-Family Medicine A is a required course that emphasizes age and gender-appropriate history taking,physical examination, diagnostic work-up, assessment of lab and imaging studies, and development of differential diagnosis lists, assessment and management plans for patients across the lifespan.
+Family Medicine A is a required course that emphasizes age and gender-appropriate history taking, physical examination, diagnostic work-up, assessment of lab and imaging studies, and development of differential diagnosis lists, assessment and management plans for patients across the lifespan.
 This course provides a variety of learning opportunities to enhance the student's clinical and technical skills, clinical reasoning abilities, interpersonal skills, medical knowledge, and professional behaviors.

 MSPA 2337B.
 Family Medicine B. (4 Credit Hours)

-Family Medicine B is a required course that emphasizes age and gender-appropriate history taking, physical examination, diagnostic work-up, assessment of lab and imaging studies, and development of differential diagnosis lists, assessment and management plans for patints across the lifespan.
+Family Medicine B is a required course that emphasizes age and gender-appropriate history taking, physical examination, diagnostic work-up, assessment of lab and imaging studies, and development of differential diagnosis lists, assessment and management plans for patients across the lifespan.
 This course provides a variety of learning opportunities to enhance the student's clinical and technical skills, clinical reasoning abilities, interpersonal skills, medical knowledge, and professional behaviors.

 MSPA 2337C.
 Family Medicine C. (4 Credit Hours)